 - 59. An entity should disclose, together with a commentary by management in the notes to the financial statements, the amount of significant cash and cash equivalent balances held by the entity that are not available for use by the economic entity. - 60.
 There are various circumstances in which cash and cash equivalent balances held by an entity are not available for use by the economic entity.
 Examples include cash and cash equivalent balances held by a controlled entity that operates in a country where exchange controls or other legal restrictions apply, when the balances are not available for general use by the controlling entity or other controlled entities. - 61.
 Additional information may be relevant to users in understanding the financial position and liquidity of an entity.
-Disclosure of this information, together with a description in the notes to the financial statements, is encouraged, and may include: - (a) The amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; - (b) The aggregate amounts of the cash flows from each of operating, investing, and financing activities related to interests in joint ventures reported using proportionate consolidation; and - (c) The amount and nature of restricted cash balances. - 62.
+Disclosure of this information, together with a description in the notes to the financial statements, is encouraged, and may include: - (a) The amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; and

+- (b) [Deleted] - (c) The amount and nature of restricted cash balances. - 62.
 Where appropriations or budget authorizations are prepared on a cash basis, the cash flow statement may assist users in understanding the relationship between the entity's activities or programs and the government's budgetary information.
-Refer to MPSAS 1 for a brief discussion of the comparison of actual and budgeted figures.
+Refer to MPSAS 1, Presentation of Financial Statements for a brief discussion of the comparison of actual and budgeted figures.